MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 **HAL**
 This tab is modified quite rarely.
 It would be possible to use external hardware configurator and change bootloader type, but it's rather exists for legacy purposes.
 In this lab, there is no need to do anything on this tab.

-**Plugin**
+**Plugins**
 The plugins are individual software packages which implement a functionality.
 A plugin can consist of libraries and source files as well.
 These are collected on this tab, and the selection of device type doesn't filter out the plugins that the device cannot use, thus it must be done manually.
 For example, this sample application doesn't enable the necessary plugins for network forming/opening, we need to do that manually.
 The below plugins must be added or removed to get a device which can operate as a Coordinator.
 See the Figure below for how to enable the plugins in Appbuilder.
+Please note that the plugins mentioned below are the minimal requirements to finish the Forming and Joining hands-on, however, it's not enough for making the "Coordinator/Router" and "Router" device to pass the Z3 certification.
+For Z3 certification, please refer to the Z3LightSoc and Z3SwitchSoc examples for the necessary plugins.

 The **Network Creator** and **Network Creator Security** plugins implement the network forming and opening functionality, therefore these are required to have.
-The **Security Link Keys Library** provides the APS security key management which is key feature in Zigbee 3.0.
-This plugin serves the Trust Center functionality.
 The **Network Steering** and **Update TC Link Key** can be removed, since the device doesn't intend to joint to any network.
 The **ZigBee PRO Stack Library** includes one of the most complex stack libraries.
 It contains the routing, networking, scanning, neighbor, child-handler and other functionalities.
 It's mandatory for Coordinator and Router.
 The sample application uses this plugin by default.
 The **Security Link Keys library** provides management of APS link keys in the key table.
 It is used by a trust center (coordinator) to manage link keys of devices in the network, or by non trust center devices wishing to manage partner link keys.
 Therefore it is required to have.
 The **Serial** establishes the Command Line Interface (CLI).
 This interface lets the user to communicate with the SoC.
 In case of selecting the correct board at project creation phase, the plugin settings should fit to the pinout of the device, but it is also important to double check the values.
 This application uses UART0 via USB Mini-B Connector.
 The WSTK Main board has a Board Controller which does the UART-USB conversion.
 This is the Virtual COM port, which must be enabled separately out of the plugin.
 It will be detailed later.

 <div align="center">